rage-rb/phlex-live/ARCHITECTURE.md

 A proof of concept for **LiveView-style reactivity in Ruby**, built from:

 - **[Phlex](https://github.com/phlex-ruby/phlex)** — views are plain Ruby classes.
-- **[Rage](https://github.com/rage-rb/rage)** — a fiber-based framework with native
+- **[Rage](https://github.com/rage-rb/rage)** — a Rails-compatible fiber-based framework with native
   WebSockets (`Rage::Cable`).
 - **[morphlex](https://github.com/yippee-fun/morphlex)** — DOM morphing in the browser.

 The demo is a small article CMS.
+Once the page loads, a single WebSocket per tab carries
-Interactions and navigation happen over a single WebSocket per tab; the server renders Phlex components and pushes HTML back; the browser morphs it into the page.
-No template files, no per-interaction controllers, no hand-written client framework.
+everything: navigation is dispatched to ordinary **Rage controllers**, and interactive updates are dispatched to **Phlex component methods** — both over the same socket, with the server rendering HTML and the browser morphing it into the page.
+No template files, no hand-written client framework.

 ---